mindojune/speech_mi/README.md

     - so really need to figure out what's going on [todo]
         - trying with train bsz = 1 to make sure the bsz isn't the problem [better model, but not full catchup] let's wait and see...
-        - try with freeze_encoder, learning_rate 1e-4 [todo]
+        - try with freeze_encoder, learning_rate 1e-4 [doesn't seem to help alot]
-        - don't use lora, just train encoder... [doing]
+        - don't use lora, just train encoder... [doesn't seem to help alot]
             - if not good enough, train the lora with the trained encoder [todo]
         - other possibilities
             - something wrong with the audio processing